NNReasoning/What-Can-Neural-Networks-Reason-About/README.md

 - [pytorch 0.4.0](http://pytorch.org/)

 ## Usage
+- n_iter: number of message passing layers in GNN
+- n\_objects: number of graph nodes in the input dataset

+See appendix G for the set of hyperparameters we use for each task

 ### For tasks Furthest pair (subtype 0) and Maximum value difference (subtype 2):
-K: number of animal types (6 by default) n\_objects: number of animals (25 by default)
+- K: number of animal types (6 by default)
-n_iter: number of message passing layers in GNN
+- n\_objects: number of animals (25 by default)

 Use
 	$ python treasure\_generator.py --K=6 --n\_objects=25 --coord\_size=8 --age\_range=100 --coord\_range=20